 ‘Lifestyle’ Bodyweight: 74-76kg

 Having successfully consolidated, Adam’s next plans shift to being able to maintain his physique at a ‘lifestyle’ bodyweight of 74-76kg, which is where he feels best both physically and mentally.
 At the same time, he’d like to slowly build muscle and strength, while also dipping his feet into different challenges such as half marathons and the Turf games!
-The overall goal now is all about optimisation, continuing to tweak the engine to cope with all the different demands placed on it, and minimise any chance of break down.
+The overall goal now is all about optimisation, continuing to tweak the engine to cope with all the different demands placed on it, and minimising any chance of a breakdown.
 It’s all about high performance for Adam, and it’s exciting to continue watching his upward trajectory!